izidormaklary/intro-react/intro-react/README.md

   * make checkbox checked/unchecked based on the State
     * at first update the state with the modifications
     * then render the checkbox accordingly

+### 3rd Interactive State

+- creating reference to the input field -> using it in the function linked to the Add button
+- lifting up State, so both the form and a list has (read/write)access to the same array